Bringing Creativity, Innovation, and Fun back to the game that we all love in the only way possible.

 There is a new movement in our soccer world gaining steam which emphasis the game as the teacher.

-Horst Wein (pictured above with our training director Kazbek Tambi), the world’s leading soccer scholar has created a methodology predicated on the game itself being the teacher, street soccer being one the integral components.
-Horst helped shape our coaching staff has been hired to consult the youth academies of top professional clubs such as Arsenal, Inter Milan, Sunderland, Leeds United, Atletico Bilbao, Villareal, Real Sociedad, and Bayer Leverkusen.
-As well as the national federations of Spain, England, Scotland, Spain, Italy, Austria, Estonia, Sweden, Denmark, Finland, Argentina, and Mexico.
+Horst Wein (pictured above with our training director Kazbek Tambi), the world’s leading soccer scholar, has created a methodology predicated on the game itself being the teacher with street soccer being one the integral components.
+Horst, who helped shape our coaching staff and training philosophy has been hired to consult the youth academies of top professional clubs such as Arsenal, Inter Milan, Sunderland, Leeds United, Atletico Bilbao, Villareal, Real Sociedad, and Bayer Leverkusen, as well as the national federations of Spain, England, Scotland, Spain, Italy, Austria, Estonia, Sweden, Denmark, Finland, Argentina, and Mexico.

-We believe that the best developmental model involves team training, private training, and free play.
-However, out of all of these, free play is the most neglected in our environment, but arguably the the most essential for the development of youth players.
+We believe that the best developmental model involves elements of team training, private training, and free play.
+Free play is arguably the most essential activity in a child’s soccer development, however it remains neglected in our pay to play culture.

 Free play (street soccer) give youth players the opportunity to:

 - -Experiment and discover what works and what doens’t